drhsqlite/fossil-mirror/www/rebaseharm.md

 development branch for the next major version, and feature branches off of the development branch.
-If we rebase each feature branch down into the development branch as a single check-in, pushing only the rebase check-in up to the parent repo, only that fix’s developer has the information locally to perform the cherry-pick of the fix onto the stable branch.
+If we rebase each feature branch down into the development branch as a single check-in, pushing only the rebase check-in up to the parent repo, only that fix's developer has the information locally to perform the cherry-pick of the fix onto the stable branch.